chuyunshen/traditou/README.md

 ### TODO list

+- Add instructions for Windows and Linux for adjusting subtitle appearances in settings
+- Add comments to code
 - Make the subtitle button always enabled, so subtitles will be sent from the server
 - Test on Chromium
 - Make it compatible with TV5Unis